-I Never Go Home For The Holidays, And I Love It
+I Decided Not To Go Home For The Holidays, And I've Never Been Happier

 If you're an only child or the oldest sibling in your family, there's an unspoken expectation that you must be there for the important holidays.